Trevin-Small/Trevin-Small/README.md

 - 🌱 I will be a Freshman at Purdue University in West Lafayette in the fall of 2021!
      I am majoring in computer science, and I plan to take part in the Machine Learning and Artificial Intelligence focus track in my upper-classmen studies.

-- 💞️ I’m looking to collaborate on ...
-(I don't know yet!
-I'm still learning...)
+- 💞️ I’m looking to collaborate on NFT's.
+If you have an idea you're looking to launch, contact me!

 - 📫 How to reach me: trevincub03@gmail.com